-Blue Ridge Parkway Access -follows the mountain ridges from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina and Tennessee.
+Blue Ridge Parkway Access - follows the mountain ridges from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina and Tennessee.
 The Parkway's 469 toll-free miles combines natural beauty, mountain forests, wildlife, wildflowers and magnificent views.
-There are numerous overlooks and parking areas to view some of America's finest scenic vistas and 100 trails ranging from short walks to the Appalachian Trail.
-For information and road conditions call 828 -298-0398.
+There are numerous scenic overlooks, parking areas and 100 trails ranging from short walks to the Appalachian Trail.
+For information and road conditions call (828) 298-0398.

 The North Mills River Recreational Area - is part of Pisgah National Forest is located in Henderson County, just 13 miles from Downtown Hendersonville.
 North Mills River Recreational Area picnic sites, campsites, hiking, mountain biking trails, river fishing and tubing.